lethang7794/fcj-integrate-api-gateway-with-frontend-workshop/content/500-store-frontend-application-bundle-in-a-s3-bucket/540-interact-with-objects-in-s3-bucket/_index.md

       ```

 > [!NOTE]
-> When you click the Open button,
->
-> - S3 generates a pre-signed URL for the object.
-> - You open the object via that pre-signed URL.
->
-> For more information, see [Sharing objects with pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html)
+> When you click the Open button: 1.
+S3 generates a pre-signed URL for the object.
+2. You open the object via that pre-signed URL.
+For more information, see [Sharing objects with pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html)